Getting started with Cflow’s stage creation

 • When you opt for a “Add Sub Stage”, a new sub-stage is generated specifically for the selected stage.
 The latest sub-stage created becomes the exit stage for that particular stage.

-• Selecting “Remove From Parallel” removes the stage from the parallel stage group.
+• Selecting “Remove” removes the stage from the parallel stage group.
 However, if the stage contains sub-stages, it cannot be removed directly.

 • Instead, a warning message will appear which prompts the user to remove the sub-stages first.